 Extreme fatigue can make it harder to concentrate, so you should only drive when you’re feeling alert.

-The BabyCentre advises taking a break at least every 90 minutes on long journeys, particularly if you’re suffering from swollen ankles and leg cramps.
+The NHS advises taking regular breaks when driving, particularly if you’re suffering from swollen ankles and leg cramps.
+Bring some water or snacks for the journey, too.

 Towards the end of your pregnancy, your growing bump may feel uncomfortable and get in the way of the steering wheel.